aurel-g/typemill-docker/README.md

 This command line will run a Typemill instance without data persistance (all data will be lost when the container will stop) on port 80 under default user UID/GID :

-`docker run --rm --name=typemill-demo aberty/typemill-docker`
+`docker run --rm --name=typemill-demo --net=host aberty/typemill-docker`

+* note that it will fail if port 80 is already in use on the system.
+In this case, please have a look on the more _Typical example_ below
 * the `--rm` switch means that the container will be cleared from memory when you'll stop it
 * the `--name` parameter gives a non-random name to the container, allowing to stop it more easily
 * to stop the container, use this command : `docker stop typemill-demo`